vwkd/elopage-scrape/README.md

   - `-v`, `--verbose`: verbose logging (default false)
   - `-i`, `--include`: include and download pictures, videos, and/or files, allowed values `pvf` (default `pvf` (all))
   - `-f`, `--force`: force overwriting existing files (default false)
+  - `-h`, `--rehype`: filepath with default export of rehype plugins, single function or array of functions (default undefined)
+  - `-m`, `--remark`: filepath with default export of remark plugins, single function or array of functions (default undefined)
 - note: existing files aren't overwritten, i.e. if some downloads fail can simply rerun until has downloaded all
 - note: doesn't check if file content was updated, needs to check manually and download again if necessary, e.g. using `-f`
 - note: if downloads error with 403 then links in raw content expired, can rerun `scrape` to get fresh raw content and then run `parse` again